Thomas Pretious Heslop

 Thomas Pretious Heslop FRCP (7 November 1823 - 17 June 1885) was a nineteenth-century social reformer, philanthropist and physician and founder of several hospitals in Birmingham where he spent most of his professional career.
 Heslop was also Professor of Physiology at Queen's College, Birmingham.

 Biography

 Early life

 Thomas Pretious Heslop was born in the West Indies in 1823 while his Scottish father, Captain Richard Braddyll Heslop, was on a posting with the 60th Rifles.
 His mother, Sarah Owen, was the daughter of Jacob Owen and Mary Underhill, though whom Heslop was connected to a large and well known medical family from Staffordshire.
 His Underhill cousins include fellow physicians Charles Edward Underhill, and Thomas Edgar Underhill.
-Heslop was apprenticed to his grandmother's brother, Thomas Underhill, M.D. of Tipton, Staffordshire (also grandfather to Charles and Thomas Underhill) by whom he was educated for the medical profession.
+Heslop was apprenticed to his grandmother's brother, Thomas Underhill, M.D. of Tipton, Staffordshire (also grandfather to Charles and Thomas Underhill) by whom he was prepared for his medical education.

 Education and early career

 While studying medicine in Ireland, Heslop came under the tutelage of Professor William Stokes and gained clinical experience at Meath Hospital.
 From Ireland, Heslop moved to Scotland where he graduated M.D.in 1848.
 After briefly working in the Royal Edinburgh Infirmary, Heslop moved to Birmingham in 1848 where he spent the rest of his medical career.